abhinaba-ghosh/protractor-react-selector/README.md

 ## Contribution

-Any pull request is welcome keeping proper code structure.
+Any pull request is welcome.

+If it works for you , give a [Star](https://github.com/abhinaba1080/protractor-react-selector)! :star2: :star: :star2:

 _- Copyright &copy; 2019- [Abhinaba Ghosh](https://www.linkedin.com/in/abhinaba-ghosh-9a2ab8a0/)_